shopsys/monorepo-tools/docs/introduction/faq-and-common-issues.md

 ## How do I change the environment (PRODUCTION/DEVELOPMENT/TEST)?
 The environment is determined by the existence of the files `PRODUCTION`, `DEVELOPMENT`, `TEST` in the root of your project.
-This file is created automatically during the run of a command `composer install`.
+This file is created automatically during the run of a command `composer install` (it will prompt you to decide, default option is `DEVELOPMENT`).
-If the command `composer install` is executed, the file `DEVELOPMENT` is created.
-If the command `composer install --no-dev` is executed, the file `PRODUCTION` is created.

 You can change the environment manually by using the command `php bin/console shopsys:environment:change`.

 ## Are some periodic tasks part of the Shopsys Framework (cron)?
 Yes, there is some prepared configuration for Shopsys Framework cron commands in a file `src/Resources/config/services/cron.yml` in `FrameworkBundle`.
-Do not forget to set up a cron on your server for every 5 minutes.
+Do not forget to set up a cron on your server to execute [`php phing cron`](/docs/introduction/console-commands-for-application-management-phing-targets.md#cron) every 5 minutes.